Showing results for ( results)

 2000s

-In the 2000’s, a new green eld site was developed in Boughton, Nottinghamshire which became the home of a new hybrid Block/ CBP plant in 2003.
+In the 2000’s, a new greenfield site was developed in Boughton, Nottinghamshire which became the home of a new hybrid Block/ CBP plant in 2003.
 This allowed the company to expand markets in the Midlands.

 Item 8